drg0nz0/simplestatcollector/README.md

 # simplestatcollector

-simple stat collector made with python writes data to influxdb which can easily be visualized with grafana i wanted a dead simple and ultra lightweight system monitoring for my rpi4 docker swarm. so i made one
+simple stat collector made with python writes data to influxdb which can easily be visualized with grafana. i wanted a dead simple and ultra lightweight system monitoring for my rpi4 docker swarm. so i made one